unit8co/darts/_sources/README.rst.txt

   Some anomaly detection scorers are also able to exploit these predictive distributions.

 *
-  **Past and Future Covariates support:** Many models in Darts support past-observed and/or future-known covariate (external data) time series as inputs for producing forecasts.
+  **Conformal Prediction Support:** Our conformal prediction models allow to generate probabilistic forecasts with calibrated quantile intervals for any pre-trained global forecasting model.

 *
+  **Past and Future Covariates Support:** Many models in Darts support past-observed and/or future-known covariate (external data) time series as inputs for producing forecasts.

+*
-  **Static Covariates support:** In addition to time-dependent data, ``TimeSeries`` can also contain static data for each dimension, which can be exploited by some models.
+  **Static Covariates Support:** In addition to time-dependent data, ``TimeSeries`` can also contain static data for each dimension, which can be exploited by some models.

 *